herobrine7gamer/Wallpapers/README.md

 ## Credits

-This application was developed by Turan Mahmudov, see [Github project] (https://github.com/turanmahmudov/Wallpapers) If Turan Mahmudov resumes development, my application will be deleted.
+This application was developed by Turan Mahmudov, see https://github.com/turanmahmudov/Wallpapers If Turan Mahmudov resumes development, my application will be deleted.

 ## License